thujone/favorite-buoys/README.md

 Favorite Buoys is a demo using ReactJS, Google Maps, Gulp, Webpack, ES6, and Babel.

 This is my first React app.
+Actually, all of this is new to me except for ES6.

 The app loads in buoy data from the National Data Buoy Center.
 It allows users to view all buoys within a 300-mile radius of Boston and choose favorite buoys that they can view on a Google Map.
 The faved buoys are stored via cookies.